protoloft/klipper_z_calibration/README.md

 - Both, the z-endstop and mag-probe are configured properly and homing and QGL are working.
 - The `z_calibration.py` file needs to be copied to the `klipper/klippy/extras` folder.
   Klipper will then load this file if it finds the `z_calibration` configuration section.
+  It does not interfere with the Moonraker's Klipper update since git ignores unknown files.
 - It's good practise to use the probe switch as normaly closed.
 Then, macros can detect if the probe is attached/released properly.
 The plugin is also able to detect that the mag-probe is attached to the print head - otherwise it will stop.